MicrosoftDocs/Viva/Viva/viva-language-support.md

 Learn more about [language support for Viva Learning](/viva/learning/viva-learning-supported-languages).

 ## Viva Pulse
-Viva Pulse supports over 40 language translations for standard content and is available in most major languages used in Microsoft 365.
+Viva Pulse supports 40 language translations for standard content and is available in most major languages used in Microsoft 365.

 Content added by users (such as when a feedback author adds or edits a question or when a feedback provider enters a response for an open-ended question) is displayed in the language in which it was entered.